“Things will be different, it's been 10 years," Maka said, concerned, with a hand on Iri's shoulder.

 After a very busy day at the Basilik, Enji accompanied the two back to the palace for an afternoon with Kurono.

 All sat together in the Moon Room, drinking cups of freshly-brewed chloromyce shroo tea.
 Renzo had gone to harvest the chloromyce ears alone, since the workers were on leave.

 Lupin stared at the cup of sparkling tea.
-"There's colour in this.
+"There's color in this.
 I thought colour was considered a bad thing in Irideri."

 Kurono smiled.
 "It isn't a bad thing.
 We like colour.
 It's absence makes it all the more precious.
 Colour exists in the food we eat, and the liquids we drink.
 We bring this colour into ourselves, it's all we need."
 The Iridi had a ritualistic approach to everything, how they made their tea or prepared their food.
 It was a form of praise, of thanks.
 Kurono's eyes locked onto Lupin's face.
 "You wear your colours with pride.
 I would like to see what life in a Verido city is like."

 Like Renzo had suffered at thoughts of Irideri, Lupin too, was pained by memories of Volare.
 Unlike the Iridi, this Verido had not healed, not yet.
 Lupin forced a smile.
 "I hope you get to."
 This subtlety was lost on Kurono, the Sovereign had enough to worry about, with a kingdom to run.